Bob Adams (American football): National Football League

-Adams was signed as a free agent by the Pittsburgh Steelers, after he was not drafted by the National Football League.
-His contract with the Pittsburgh Steelers was for a US$1,000 signing bonus, and $15,000 contract.
-Chuck Noll, a new coach in the National Football League, supervised Adams's initial performance as a pro-football player.
-Adams played for the Pittsburgh Steelers in the position of tight end.
-He became a member of the Church of Scientology in 1973, while playing for the Pittsburgh Steelers.
+Adams was signed as a free agent by the Pittsburgh Steelers of the National Football League (NFL) after he was not selected in the 1969 NFL draft.
+His contract with the Steelers was worth US$15,000 plus a $1,000 signing bonus.
+Chuck Noll, a new coach in the NFL, supervised Adams's initial performance as a pro football player.
+Adams played for the Steelers in the position of tight end.
+He played in 42 games, starting 17, for the Steelers from 1969 to 1971.
+He was moved to the team's taxi squad on September 19, 1972, and spent the entire 1972 season there.
+He became a member of the Church of Scientology in 1973.
 Adams told Newsweek that he joined the church because he was looking for "assistance to become a better football player, teacher and parent ...
 [Scientology] was simple, precise, workable, and I saw effects immediately on the field."
-While a member of the New England Patriots in 1974, Adams attended an event held in Boston, Massachusetts sponsored by the Scientology organization, called the New England Conference on Drug Abuse.
-Adams ended his pro-football career playing with the Atlanta Falcons; he earned a salary of $54,000 in his final year with the team.
-Adams played for seven years in the National Football League.
+On May 16, 1973, Adams was traded to the New England Patriots for a 1974 draft pick.
+While a member of the Patriots in 1974, Adams attended an event held in Boston, Massachusetts sponsored by the Scientology organization, called the New England Conference on Drug Abuse.
+He played in 25 games, starting 12, for the Patriots from 1973 to 1974.
+On August 5, 1975, Adams was traded to the Houston Oilers for a 1976 seventh round draft pick.
+He was released by the Oilers on September 9, 1975.
+He was signed by the Denver Broncos on December 11, 1975, and appeared in two games for the team during the 1975 season.
+On June 30, 1976, Adams and Brian Goodman were traded to the San Francisco 49ers for Fair Hooker and an undisclosed draft pick.
+Goodman was later released by the 49ers on September 7, 1976, and then signed by the Atlanta Falcons the next day.
+He played in 13 games for the Falcons in 1976, earning a salary of $54,000 in his final year in the NFL.
+He was released on August 31, 1977.
+Overall, Adams played for seven years in the NFL.
+He played in a total of 82 games, with 29 of them being starts, while catching 61 passes for 732 yards.